-Started in 2001 as a venue for a small group of infectious disease physicians in Milwaukee to discuss complex cases of HIV infection and ensure consistent standards of care across the city, the HIV Treaters Case Conference Meetings have evolved into a statewide, interprofessional community of practice, with more than 60 HIV care team members participating each month.
-The HIV Treaters Case Conference Meetings are supported in part by the Wisconsin AIDS/HIV Program and made possible through collaborations with providers and staff at each of the meeting sites.
+Started in 2001 as a venue for a small group of infectious disease physicians in Milwaukee to discuss complex cases of HIV infection and ensure consistent standards of care across the city, the HIV Treaters Case Conference Meetings have evolved into a statewide, interprofessional community of practice, with more than 60 HIV care team members participating in each meeting.
+The HIV Treaters Case Conference Meetings are supported in part by the Wisconsin DHS HIV Program and made possible through collaborations with providers and staff across the state.

 Description

 The HIV Treaters Case Conference Meetings are an ongoing series of one-hour case discussions focused on HIV infection.
-HIV treating clinicians present two cases at each meeting for discussion by the group.
-Sites are connected in real-time via Zoom video conference technologies.
+HIV treating clinicians present two cases at each meeting for a facilitated discussion within the group.
+Participants are connected in real-time via secure Zoom video conference.

 Intended Audience